In our eyes, there’s nothing better. No gas, no engines, no pollution, no garbage. Human-power is clean, quiet and keeps your body running well.

-We like playing outside, if you can’t tell.
+If you can’t tell, we like playing outside.
 The trees and dirt and lakes and mountains are the basic pieces of our playground.
-Those pieces are becoming increasingly hard to find, our playground is getting smaller and smaller.
+But those pieces are becoming hard to find, our playground is getting smaller and smaller.
 Concrete is permanently covering over the natural world.
 That’s not ok with us.

 Some people don’t value the wilderness the way we do.
 They don’t care about throwing their garbage out in the woods and leaving it there.
 We strive to pick up at least one piece of garbage every trip.
 If everyone did the same we’d hardly see any garbage at all.